McKnight Fellowships for Dancers: Frequently Asked Questions (FAQs)

 What should I include in my resume and what format should I use?

 Your resume is important in determining whether you are an artist beyond the early stage, so it should reflect your dancer performances, and any honors, awards, and other recognition in the field, as well as give information about your education and related work.
 In your resume it is very important to include clear dates with all listings.
-The resume will be uploaded as a pdf file, 2 pages maximum, 12 pt font or larger.
+This resume should also clearly demonstrate at least 8 years of committed artistic work.
+Read more about this change to the requirements.

 If you would like assistance tailoring your resume for the fellowship application, please contact us at: McKnight.Fellowships@ArtSpace.org.